HIR Regatta Rules

 For the PR3 Mix 2x the points are split between the respective Nations’ Senior Mens and Senior Womens teams.

-These exceptions apply as per entries received by the Close of Entries which is the Monday before the Match.
+These exceptions apply as per entries received by the Close of Entries.
 They do not apply if crews subsequently scratch.

 TROPHIES AND PRIZES